m2qm-efrc/transform_Bkq/README.md

 # Transform crystal field parameters

+## Overview

 The purpose of this this code is twofold.
 1. Transform the crystal field parameters (CFPs) Bkq for extended Stevens operators (ESOs) under a rotation of the reference frame.
 2. Transform the ESO-based crystal field parameters into ITO-based crystal field parameters, and vice versa, where ITO stands for irreducible tensor operators.

 ## Usage:

+### Rotation

-1. ```python rotate_Bkq.py``` to rotate the ESO-based crystal field parameters under a rotation of the reference frame.
-The rotation can be specified in two ways in the code ```rotate_Bkq.py```.
+The rotation can be specified in two ways.
 The first way is to specify the basis vectors of both the initial and final reference frames.
 The second way is to use Euler angles.

-2. ```python get_ITO_CF_parameters.py``` to transform the ESO-based crystal field parameters to ITO-based crystal field parameters, and vice versa.
-Four flavors of the irreducible tensor operators are supported in this code, i.e. Racah, Wybourne, spherical harmonic, and noname.
+1. Provide the initial ESO-based crystal field parameters in a file, say ```Bkqs.dat```.
+2. Modify ```rotate_Bkq.py``` to specify the rotation, the input and output file names, and the total angular momentum J.
+3. ```python rotate_Bkq.py``` to rotate the crystal field parameters.

-An example input file Bkqs.dat is provided for both commands given above.
+An example input file ```Bkqs.dat``` is provided along with the source code.
 The input file should contain the crystal field parameters in the following format:

 ```
 Column 1: k